The Good, the Bad, and the Ugly!

 April 13

 We had awesome weather today on our first salmon charter in over three years.
 While there were a lot of boats out fishing, it seemed that not many fish were being caught.
 We managed to hook into seven fish and got two in the boat.
+The fish and the baitfish are currently scattered due to the storm over the weekend.
+However, we expect the fish will start schooling up again tomorrow, and the fishing should be good for a while.

 April 9

+Another *perfect day on the water* with light overcast skies and flat calm seas—couldn’t have asked for better conditions.
+We ran back out to the Jurassic Park deep grounds and absolutely *smashed the rockcod*.
+It was *non-stop action* from the first drop, with steady hookups and plenty of double-ups keeping the rail hot all morning.
 The bags filled quickly with a quality mix of *big reds, yellowtail, canary, and bocaccio rockcod*, and we topped it off with *six lingcod up to 16 pounds*!
 Epic fishing, great weather, and a full load of happy anglers—days like this are what it’s all about.

 April 8

 We made the run out to the Jurassic Park rockcod grounds today in flat calm, picture-perfect conditions with a full crew of six.
 The bite was absolutely wide open from the start, with steady action and plenty of double hookups all morning long.
+Quality fish across the board—big reds, canaries, bocaccio, and yellowtail rockfish hitting the deck nonstop.
+The boat was alive with hootin’ and hollerin’ as limits stacked up fast.
+By the end of the trip, we had two jumbo fish boxes loaded down with over 200 pounds of beautiful rockfish.
+Another epic day on the MEGA-BITE.

 April 6